Family Separation Allowance (FSA)

 Family Separation Allowance (FSA) is payable to Soldiers with dependent Family members when the Soldier is required to be away from his or her permanent duty station for more than 30 continuous days in a TDY status and his/her dependents are not residing at or near the temporary station.

-Active duty Soldiers who are assigned or deployed to locations where their dependent Family members are not authorized to accompany them may be eligible for FSA.
+Army National Guard Soldiers who are assigned or deployed to locations where their dependent Family members are not authorized to accompany them may be eligible for FSA.
 Wounded Warriors may also be eligible for FSA.

 The purpose of the FSA is to provide compensation for added expenses incurred due to enforced Family separation.
 Currently all types of FSA are payable in the monthly amount of $250.
 Soldiers serving in any grade with dependents are eligible for FSA as long as they meet the general requirements and one of the conditions of the three types of FSA.
 FSA applies to Soldiers serving inside or outside the United States but is not authorized when a Soldier performs duty at any station under permissive orders.

 Effective October 1, 2008, FSA is also payable to both members of dual military couples (both are military Service members) when they reside together immediately before both being assigned to duty assignments that meet any of the conditions described below.
 The dual allowance continues as long as both members are in those assignments.
 When one of the members is no longer assigned to the FSA-qualified duty assignment, the other member continues to receive a single allowance until that member is also no longer in that qualifying assignment.